 Yes!
 The majority of courses first-year engineering students take are open to all CU-Boulder students.
 Within their first year, engineering students take two calculus courses and two appropriate laboratory science courses.
 Taking these courses not only makes you eligible to apply for the IUT, but keeps you on track for your engineering degree.

-You should set up an advising appointment with Chris Anderson, Student Services Coordinator/IUT Coordinator by email at email@example.com
+Chris Anderson, Student Services Coordinator/IUT Coordinator - email: email@example.com

 At the Dean's Office reception area, which is located through the main lobby of the Engineering Center.
 Call 303-492-5071 for directions.